HTTP-APIs/hydra-python-agent/README.md

 ## Missing bits at the moment
 * For now it is a proof-of-concept, only `GET` functionality
-* Soon to develop, a reliable synchronization mechanism to allow strong consistency between server-side data and client-side representation.
+* Soon to develop, a reliable synchronization mechanism to allow strong consistency between server-side data and client-side representation ([#98](https://github.com/HTTP-APIs/hydra-python-agent/issues/98)).

 ## Installation